ProFormA/proformaxml/Whitepaper.md

 ## 2 Internationalization

 If a ProFormA task contains only one natural language, this is indicated by using the **lang** attribute of the **task** element.
-In case of multiple languages, the **lang** attribute of the **task** element contains the main language and translations can be indicated by using markup with **@@@** and a file **strings.txt** with translations that is stored in a strings.txt file, e.g.  "lang/en/strings.txt", "lang/de/strings.txt", "lang/en_us/strings.txt", etc. The strings.txt file is structured in the [.properties file format](https://en.wikipedia.org/wiki/.properties) and must be encoded to UTF-8.
-ISO 639-1 and 3166-1 ALPHA2 are used for indicating languages and regions.
-The region code is optional.
+The description, title etc should be written in this language.
+In case of multiple languages, the **lang** attribute of the **task** element contains the main language and translations can be indicated by using markup with **@@@** and a file with translations that is stored as **strings.txt**, e.g.  "lang/en/strings.txt", "lang/de/strings.txt", "lang/en_us/strings.txt", etc. The strings.txt file is structured in the [.properties file format](https://en.wikipedia.org/wiki/.properties) and must be encoded in UTF-8.
+The content of the "lang" attribute must comply with the ISO 639-1 standard for language codes (e.g. `de`) and ISO 3166-1 alpha-2 for country codes (e.g. `de-CH`).
+The country code is optional (e. g. `de`).
 For example, multiple languages for a title are indicated by
 ```xml
 <title>@@@title2@@@</title>